Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 ----

-**It's getting even more interesting**
+**It's gets even more interesting**

 Now you have a good understanding of what you get.
-In the next chapter, you'll learn about the target audiences and their needs.
-Can you find yourself there?
+In the next chapter, you'll learn about who can benefit the most from :term:`Particl Marketplace` and their needs.
+Can you find yourself in there?

 Perhaps you want to skip that part and install it right away?
 Just head over to the :ref:`Installation Guides`.